fssa-batch3/balaji.saravanan__web_project/README.md

 * Scenario 1: Update: Successfully deleted the KEY
     * Steps :
-        1. Login as a user.
+        1. Login as a admin.
         2. Navigate to the leader list page page.
         3. Select the leaders to delete.
         4. Click the "Delete" button to  not delete but not show in main page key status only change the selected leader.
     * Expected result :
         * The product is deleted status key changed in json from the profile list page page.

-ADMIN :

-EDIT THE LEADER PROFILE :  ( COMPLETD )

-* Scenario 1: Successfully edit the LEADER PROFILE details
-    * Steps :
-        1. Login as a user.
-        2. Navigate to the manifesto list pae.
-        3. Select a manifesto to update.
-        4. Click the "update" button.
-        5. Update the product details.
-        6. Click the "Save" button to update the leader details.
-    * Expected result:
-        * The profile details are updated.

-        UPLOAD NEW MANIFESTO TO VIEW :  ( not yet)
+ UPLOAD NEW MANIFESTO TO VIEW :  ( not yet start)

 * Scenario 1: Successfully uploaded the new MANIFESTO
     * Steps :
-        1. Login as a USER.
+        1. Login as a admin.
         2. Navigate to the My products page to ADD the new Manifesto.
         3. Click "Add Leader" button to upload the new Manifesto.
         4. Enter the required leader profile details such as title, stage, and status.